MaliJetal/MERN-APP/README.md

 - View Others Post
 - Like/Dislike Post
 - Comment Post
-- View Single Post by clicking it
+- View Single Post by clicking it.